TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Head-On-Sensor.md

 </p>
 The wiring schematic for this subsystem is simple as the camera's wiring is contained within its ribbon cable.
 The ribbon cable provides power, ground, and data.
 The data interface is a camera serial interface also known as MIPI CSI.
 The Raspberry Pi 5 supports 15 pin 2 lane MIPI-CSI allowing the camera to send two streams of image data to the Pi simultaneously [3].
 The camera draws up to 250mA at 3.3 volts [4].
 The camera's ribbon cable is 610mm and can be extended with a 15-pin flex cable extender with 1mm pitch.

+### Mounting
+The camera will be mounted on the intereceptor facing the test bed giving a frontal point of view to detect incoming targets.
+The camera must be in a stationary location so that all reported locations are consistant, permiting the camera to track the target in three dimensions.
+The Pi Camera V2 has four mounting holes that accept M2 mounting screws which would permit the camera to be securely mounted on the interceptor.
 ## Analysis

 ### Algorithm